 SGI President Daisaku Ikeda

-Dr Daisaku Ikeda was a Buddhist philosopher, an educator and a prolific writer and poet.
+Dr Daisaku Ikeda (1928-2023) was a Buddhist philosopher, educator and a prolific writer and poet.
 As a former President of the Soka Gakkai International (SGI) lay Buddhist movement, he has devoted himself to wide-ranging efforts for peace and individual empowerment, and has founded cultural, educational and peace research institutions around the world.

 Born in Tokyo in 1928, Dr Ikeda experienced firsthand the tragic reality of war and militarism.
 In the chaos of post-war Japan, he came to embrace Buddhism through an encounter with the educator and pacifist Josei Toda, head of the Buddhist lay organisation Soka Gakkai, who had been imprisoned for his beliefs during World War II.